SAP-docs/preview.developer.concur.com/src/api-guides/e-receipts-new.markdown

 The [one-time password grant](/api-reference/authentication/apidoc.html#otp-grant) leverages email to provide per user access tokens to client applications.
 This grant type requires the following steps:

-* The calling application calls the OAuth2 service specifying the otp grant type along with required parameters.
-*	The OAuth2 service generates a one-time token that it sends through the messaging mechanism chosen by the application.
-*	The user retrieves the token and presents it to the application.
-The method of presenting the token to the application is the responsibility of the application.
-* The application presents this one-time token to the OAuth2 service via the token endpoint.

 1. User enters their email address associated with the SAP Concur profile within the partner’s website or mobile app.
 Partner one-time password (OTP) Connection Example below:

    ![Example of what an App Center partner might display on their own site to allow their users to connect their user account at the partner with their SAP Concur account, using the one-time password flow.](/assets/img/api-guides/e-receipts/otp-send-email.png)